coded-with-claws/carrousel_last_photos/README.md

 # Technical notes
 This script may seem overengineered.
 Questions you may ask are :
 - Why not use fbi with -once argument ?
-It was the first version of the script.
+It was the first version of the script (archived into branch "run_once").
 After every batch of photos, we get back to Linux console for a bit, so it's not smooth and pretty.
 - Why resizing the photos ?
 When we use fbi with "-autozoom" and "-cachemem 0", and change the photos (keeping the same filenames), fbi doesn't recalculate the autozoom for the new photo (will it ever be fixed ?)